 Canada has been welcoming immigrants actively during the year 2019 which has made things better both for the immigrants and the Canadian economy.
 The relentless efforts of the Canadian government all focused and set to take in more immigrants and meet the immigration targets seems to go well, not to mention the Provincial Nominee Programs that has brought new opportunities for immigrants this year.

 Provincial Nominee Programs are the immigration programs that every province has for itself which allows the province to nominate immigrants from the Express Entry Pool to obtain a Canadian PR.
-Out of the multiple provincial nominee programs Canada has, this article focuses on four key Provincial Nominee Programs and its developments this particular year:
+Out of the multiple provincial nominee programs Canada has, this article focuses on four key Provincial Nominee Programs and their developments this particular year:

 - Saskatchewan revising its in-demand skilled occupations list on the 4th of April.